tiagoprn/pde.nvim/README.md

 $ sudo cp ~/go/bin/shfmt /usr/bin/
 ```

-NOTE: Treesitter parsers will be installed through npm.
+NOTE: Treesitter parsers will be installed when neovim if first started through npm.
 Commands to inspect that:
 ```bash
 :TSInstallInfo  # List all available languages and their installation status :TSUpdate       # Updates all parsers